 We started by exploring the occupancy of the two (galactose/sialic acid) binding subsites of CTB by STD NMR competition experiments.
-To that aim, we selected STD-active probe ligands known to occupy either subsite in the GM1 binding pocket of CTB (we call them subsite "reporters) and probed whether any of the ligands 2 or 3 was able to displace any of the reporters in competition experiments.
-3NPG was used as the galactose subsite reporter and 3'-sialyllactose (3'SL), the Neu5Accontaining branch of GM1, as the reporter for the sialic acid subsite (Figure 5).
+To that aim, we selected STD-active probe ligands known to occupy either subsite in the GM1 binding pocket of CTB (we call them subsite "reporters") and probed whether any of the ligands 2 or 3 were able to displace any of the reporters in competition experiments.
+3NPG was used as the galactose subsite reporter and 3'-sialyllactose (3'SL), the Neu5Ac-containing branch of GM1, as the reporter for the sialic acid subsite (Figure 5).

 First (Table 2, experiment a), STD NMR signals of a sample containing ligand 3 and CTB were observed and its competition with the galactose subsite reporter 3NPG was monitored.
-In this experiment, 3NPG displaced ligand 3 when added to the solution in equimolar amount (Supporting Information Figure S3a).
-Upon addition of 3NPG, the STD signals of ligand 3 were halved, in agreement with their similar KD (3NPG 1.10 mM vs. ligand 3 1.05 mM)[21], confirming that the thio-galactose moiety of ligand 3 binds to the galactose subsite within the GM1 binding pocket.
+In this experiment, 3NPG displaced ligand 3 when added to the solution in an equimolar amount (Supporting Information, Figure S3 a).
+Upon addition of 3NPG, the STD signals of ligand 3 were halved, in agreement with their similar K_D (3NPG 1.10 mm vs. ligand 3 1.05 mm), [21] confirming that the thio-galactose moiety of ligand 3 binds to the galactose subsite within the GM1 binding pocket.